rticommunity/rticonnextdds-connector-py/docs/intro.rst

 leading ultra-high performance, distributed networking databus.

 *RTI Connector* is a family of simplified APIs for publishing and subscribing to the *Connext DDS* Databus in programming languages such as Python and JavaScript.
+(RTI also offers a more comprehensive `Python API <https://community.rti.com/static/documentation/connext-dds/current/api/connext_dds/api_python/intro.html>`__, which is experimental.)

 .. note::

     This documentation assumes you are already familiar with basic DDS concepts.
-You can learn about DDS in the *RTI Connext DDS Core Libraries Getting Started Guide*, *RTI Connext DDS Core Libraries User's Manual*, and the *Connext DDS* API documentation for C, C++, Java and .NET.
+You can learn about DDS in the *RTI Connext DDS Getting Started Guide*, *RTI Connext DDS Core Libraries User's Manual*, and the *Connext DDS* API documentation for C, C++, Java and .NET.
 These documents are available from the